 Expenses wholly and exclusively incurred in the production of income are tax deductible.
 In practice, there are limited type of deductions that can be claimed against employment income.
 Employees must be able to substantiate their deduction claim to the IRAS where the expenses incurred were necessary in performing their duties and such expenses were not reimbursed by the employer.

-Where a resident taxpayer is subject to a foreign income tax on income that is already subject to tax in Singapore, double tax relief may be available if Singapore has a DTA with the foreign country involved.
+Where a resident taxpayer is subject to a foreign income tax on income that is already subject to tax in Singapore, double tax relief may be available to minimize / mitigate or exempt the income from Singapore tax completely, if Singapore has a DTA with the foreign country involved and stipulated conditions are met.

 There is no capital gains tax in Singapore.
 However, care must be taken when determining whether proceeds from a transaction are capital in nature or income arising from carrying on a trade.
 Income arising from a trade is taxable in Singapore.